 The most common progressive neuromuscular disorder is Duchenne muscular dystrophy (DMD), which affects 1 per 3,500 male births.
-It is caused by mutations in the dystrophin gene21.
+It is caused by mutations in the dystrophin gene28.
 Dystrophin is a very important protein found in skeletal muscles and its absence renders the sarcolemma fragile, making the muscle fibres susceptible to excessive degeneration with use.
 In this condition, the boys will be able to achieve independent ambulation although there may be a mild delay in their milestones for walking.
 The clue to the condition lies in the difficulty for them to climb up steps and later, difficulty getting up from a seated position without the need to push up with their upper limbs.
-The diagnosis is supported by the presence of markedly elevated serum creatine kinase levels, often reaching 10,000 U/L. With a typical clinical picture and the raised serum creatine kinase, 50% of the patients can have their diagnosis confirmed using blood test for the common genetic mutations (deletions and duplications) resulting in DMD.
-In the other 50% of patients, a muscle biopsy is required to confirm the diagnosis when there is absence (or less than 10%) of dystrophin in the muscle fibres.
-There is recent evidence from randomised controlled trials that corticosteroid therapy for DMD improves muscle strength and function in the short term with benefit lasting 6 months to 2 years22.
-In addition, there is also some evidence to suggest that deflazacort, which is a steroid with lesser side effects such as weight gain, may help preserve the left ventricular23 and pulmonary24 function in DMD.
-Presently, the most optimal dose of prednisolone is 0.75 mg/kg/day.
-Nevertheless, there continues to be concern on the adverse effects from long term steroid use, and alternative dosage regimens, such as using intermittent low-dose prednisolone, are being studied25.
+The diagnosis is supported by the presence of markedly elevated serum creatine kinase levels, often reaching 10,000 U/L. With a typical clinical picture and the raised serum creatine kinase, up to 72% of the patients can have their diagnosis confirmed using blood test for the common genetic mutations (deletions or duplications) resulting in DMD29.
+In the remaining patients, a muscle biopsy is required to confirm the diagnosis when there is absence (or less than 10%) of dystrophin in the muscle fibres.
+There is recent evidence from randomised controlled trials that corticosteroid therapy, using oral prednisolone 0.75mg/kg/day, for DMD improves muscle strength and function in the short term with benefit lasting 6 months to 2 years30.
+In addition, there is also some evidence to suggest that deflazacort 0.9mg/kg/day, which is a steroid with lesser side effects such as weight gain, may help preserve the left ventricular31 and pulmonary32 function in DMD.
+The age for initiating corticosteroids is still debatable, but most experts suggest starting when the gait difficulty develops between the ages of 2 and 5 years29.
+Thus, there is need for early definitive diagnosis so that treatment can be instituted early to prolong the duration of the child remaining ambulant independently^{33,34}.
 When no longer ambulant, a motorised wheelchair will allow them to carry on with most of the activities of daily living, in particular, continuing on in school and tertiary education.
 These patients are encouraged to use the incentive spirometry to maintain their respiratory efforts for as long as possible.
 A well-fitted wheelchair will slow down the onset of scoliosis, which will further adversely affect their respiratory function.
 Becker muscular dystrophy, the milder allelic variant, is less common at 1 in 18,500 live births, and tends to have a later onset and a less severe course.

-Besides X-linked muscular dystrophy, the limb girdle muscular dystrophies (LGMD) are a group of diseases with progressive, symmetric, proximal muscle weakness with variable onset of presentation, from early childhood to the second decade of life26.
+Besides X-linked muscular dystrophy, the limb girdle muscular dystrophies (LGMD) are a group of diseases with progressive, symmetric, proximal muscle weakness with variable onset of presentation, from early childhood to the second decade of life35.
 The current classification is based on the mode of inheritance and the order in which they are discovered.
 Type I LGMD have autosomal dominant inheritance, whereas type II LGMD have autosomal recessive inheritance.
 These patients share many clinical similarities, together with increased myopathic changes on electromyography and signs of muscle fibre degeneration and regeneration on the muscle biopsy.
 The abnormal gene products had been identified in many of the LGMD.
 These include proteins assisting the dystrophin in anchoring the muscle cytoskeleton to the extracellular matrix, e.g. proteins making up the sarcoglycan complex.
 Some of the proteins are instead involved in sarcolemmal signal transduction, e.g. calpain-3 and dysferlin.